yuexuanren/yuexuanren.github.io/_pages/cv.md

 ### Conference and Seminar Presentations

+* 8th Lindau Nobel Meeting in Economic Sciences, Lindau 2025
+* The 19th International Symposium on Econometric Theory and Applications (SETA), Macau 2025
-* 2023: SH3 Conference on Econometrics
+* SH3 Conference on Econometrics, Singapore 2023

 ### Honors and Scholarships